 Registered business customers have access to Amazon Business with separate logins than an ordinary Amazon account.
 They can then search for Business Sellers using key credentials and products.
-Listing optimization and winning the Buy Box work the same way, it’s just a separate Business marketplace.
-It’s similar to Amazon Supply, but more accessible and user-friendly.
+Listing optimization works the same way.
+So does winning the Buy Box.
+It’s just a separate Business marketplace, somewhat similar to Amazon Supply, but more accessible and user-friendly.
 Of particular importance is access to both businesses customers and retail consumers on Amazon.

 Amazon Business Benefits

 Amazon Business Sellers enjoy everything that Professional Sellers do, plus additional exclusive benefits that are only available with the Amazon Business Seller Program.
 If you join, you can:

 - sell the same products on both sites